davidgasquez/davidgasquez.com/src/content/blog/2026-03-20-public-goods-funding-needs-evals.md

 - Legitimacy with participants?
 - Cost per unit of improvement?

+The goal is not to find a perfect metric, but to coordinate on one and iterate.
+The act of discussing a metric is in itself useful!

 ### 2. Publish a Baseline

 No mechanism should be discussed without a baseline alternative to compare against.